top of page

 Time

-I usually schedule sessions in the evening hours before sunset or in the morning, just after sunrise, when the lighting is not too bright.
-The golden hour, just before sunset, also gives a beautiful magical glow to photographs.
-When we discuss timing, I may give you the range of hours I recommend based on the sunset/sunrise times that time of the year, but I also understand these hours might not work for families.
+The times on my calendar where chosen based on the sunset/sunrise times that time of the year, but I also understand these hours might not work for families.
+Check out my tips for how to prepare young children for sunset sessions.
+And if you would still like to adjust your timing, just let me know.
 We can still capture amazing photographs at all hours of the day, we just may be limited to shady locations on sunny days in order to get the best quality images.
+Additionally, I may ask to shift the timing of your session around your chosen location and weather.

 Length Of Session

-I plan 30-45 minutes for my standard family and portrait sessions.
+I plan 30-45 minutes for my family and maternity sessions.
 This allows us to adapt your session to your individual needs.
 I always want my sessions to feel fun and effortless, especially for children.
 This may mean having it be on the shorter end if they are getting tired and fussy, or extending it if everyone is enjoying the shoot to allow for additional locations.
 I try to work quickly to make sure it never feels tedious.
 I get it - it can be hard getting your photograph taken!

 I usually set aside 1-1.5 hours for extended family sessions depending on the size and needs of the family.
 Other special portrait sessions, like engagement sessions, may also take 1-2 hours if multiple locations and/or outfits are desired.